This article explains how the Driving Monitor risk assessment system has been developed and in particular how the questions have been put together.

 Can I see the answers to the risk assessment questions?

-No. The risk assessment part of the programme is designed to test knowledge, theory, attitude and hazard awareness etc. The online training modules do show the correct answers however the assessment answers are not published.
-Over the last 10 years feedback from customers was the bank of answers should not be shown on screen as these can be distributed and affect the accuracy of other individuals taking the assessment.
+Yes.
+The risk assessment part of the programme is designed to test knowledge, theory, attitude and hazard awareness etc. The online training modules also show the correct answers however the assessment answers provide feedback on any areas where you didn't answer correctly.
+Over the last 20 years, feedback from customers has allowed us to build up a bespoke set of assessment questions to cover scenarios of all driving types.

 - Manchester University research shows that a driver with points on their driving licence will take more risks than one without, and is more likely to have an accident.